papivot/pace-docs/PKS Workload Deployment using Helm.md

 Notice that it may happen that some of the pods are in a pending state.
 To troubleshoot run the following -

-> `kubectl describe pod prometheus-server-..... -n monitoring`
+> `kubectl describe pod prometheus-server-5d5f6db7cc-mkpwg -n monitoring`

+where `prometheus-server-5d5f6db7cc-mkpwg` is the name of the pod from the previosu output.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODA4OTIzNzEsNzYxMTM2NDMyLC0xOD
-gzODE0NjgzLDkzMDgwNjAxNV19
+eyJoaXN0b3J5IjpbMTEzMjA4Mzg3MSw3NjExMzY0MzIsLTE4OD
+M4MTQ2ODMsOTMwODA2MDE1XX0=
 -->